contributte/doctrine-orm/.docs/README.md

 ### Entity Mapping

-You can use predefined `TEntityMapping` trait in your extension.
+You can use the predefined `TEntityMapping` trait in your extensions.

 ```php